-CRLs shall be published by the GOV-CA on a public repository which is available to relying parties through HTTP protocol queries.
+CRLs shall be published on a public repository which is available to relying parties through HTTP protocol queries.

-The GOV-CA OCSP responder exposes an HTTP interface accessible to relying parties.
+AGCE OCSP responder exposes an HTTP interface accessible to relying parties.

 Revocation entries on a CRL or OCSP responses are not removed until after the expiry date of the revoked certificates.